U.S. Coast Guard

 • Do not list several position numbers on one type of unit and then make a statement in your comments along the lines of “If none of these 210’s are open, I’ll take any 210 in the CG”.
 Pulling by position means we’ll never see you comment, unless you are competing for one of the 210’s you listed.

-If you are unsure whether you will be advanced simply list
+If you are unsure whether you will be advanced simply

-if you should expect to be transferred if you are advanced.
+better aspect if you should expect to be transferred if you are advanced.

-A final note – I want to call your attention to the Assignment Continuum within COMDTINST M1000.8A.
+A final note – I want to call your attention to the Assignment Continuum within COMDTINST M1000.8.
 You will see the 1st concern in an assignment decision is Service Need.
 Your e-resume helps us match your desires, concerns, etc. to fill these service needs.
 Keep in mind your going to transfer somewhere (or get out), so you want some say in the process.
 Using the above guidance gives you the best chance for success in the process.

 Most frustrations with enlisted assignments are deeply rooted with members thinking that they know how the “hidden” process works.
 That being said, be extremely careful on who you are receiving your advice from.
 Your individual Detailer remains your most up-to-date source, and is willing to provide this advice free-of-charge or obligation.